Why Electricity Prices Are Rising in 2026

 And here's the kicker: you can't negotiate.
 Your landlord controls the rent.
 The utility controls the rate.
 You control neither.

-Why Are Rates Rising?
+Why Are Electricity Rates Rising in 2026?

 Three major forces are driving your bill up: